 Making Your Leftover Turkey Casserole

 It will soon look like this!
+Kind of like a delicious turkey soup or stew.

-The Finished Leftover Turkey Casserole!
+The Finished Leftover Turkey Casserole

 Dinner is made!
-You’ve just spent about a total of 3 minutes working on this, but you’ve carried that triumphant “I’ve got dinner under control and you know because you can smell it cooking” feeling with you all day!
+You’ve just spent a total of about 3 minutes working on this, but you’ve carried that triumphant “I’ve got dinner under control, and you know because you can smell it cooking” feeling with you all day!

 Good job, you!